Women may be more misogynistic than men on Twitter, according to a new study conducted by the social intelligence company Brandwatch.

 As emphasized in the findings, 52 percent of misogynistic tweets were written by women, while the remaining 48 percent were written by men.

-The study was the result of an anti-bullying charity which utilized automated and manual data analysis tools to document data of almost 19 million public tweets.
+The study was conducted by an anti-bullying organization using automated and manual analysis tools to compile data from nearly 19 million public tweets.

 “We don’t want the research to be as vilifying women.
 That goes against objectives of the study.
 We are not pointing at women and saying they are misogynists.”